astronuttt/sufix/README.md

 you need git and python3 installed on your system!

-`git clone https://github.com/sinaebrahimi1/sufix.git && cd sufix`
+`cd /tmp && git clone https://github.com/sinaebrahimi1/sufix.git && cd sufix`

 `pip install -r requirements.txt`

+`chmod +x install.sh` and
+`./install.sh` to install the script

 Done!

 ## How it works?
 fixing a subtitle in working directory:

-`./sufix.py fix -i filename.srt`
+`sufix.py fix -i filename.srt`

 fixing a subtitle using its full path:

-`./sufix.py fix -fp fullpath` example: /home/sina/subtitles/How.i.met.your.mother.S05E05.srt
+`sufix.py fix -fp fullpath` example: /home/sina/subtitles/How.i.met.your.mother.S05E05.srt

 or you can set your subtitle folder in `subtitles_path` variable in the beginning of the file and script will use that path as subtitle folder:

-`./sufix.py fix -i filename.srt -cp`
+`sufix.py fix -i filename.srt -cp`